Azure/azure-devops-cli-extension/examples/Scaffolding/scaffolding.md

 # Automating Team Project set up

+In any team, project, or an organization there is a need to templatize and automate processes associated with a project.
+E.g.
+You may want to templatize the project creation  process.

 **Scaffolding.ps1** is a powershell script which helps users of an organization to have a standard getting started experience.

 ## Sample command to invoke the script –